 A gathering of song and comedy, coupled with moments of poignant truth, in the city of "Danny Boy".
 Look out over the famous Bogside Murals, as you enjoy a drink during this unique and emotive experience.

 Adult Price: GBP 26.00

 Join the Earl of Antrim's butler George and housekeeper Elaine on an exclusive insight into the family and estate at Glenarm and Dunluce.
 We'll also see the day-to-day goings on and discover how the Earls have made this historic house fit with today's modern family.
-Then enjoy a stroll through the walled garden; 4.5 acres of lawns with imaginative herbaceous borders.
+Then enjoy a stroll through the walled garden and lawns with imaginative herbaceous borders.

 Killarney (Traditional) - Ireland